hapax/hapax.github.io/assets/maximal.md

 ### 1.2.
 Trip-planning <a id="sec-1-2" name="sec-1-2"></a>

+We know that Mesopotamian surveyors really did discover Pythagoras' theorem.
+We will now depart from the historical record in order to make some points

 #### A single side trip

 Imagine that our two surveyors are now commissioned to plan roads between two